 Closeup portraits are great for highlighting facial features and experimenting with new angles.
 However, you can’t take a closeup with any kind of lens.

-Certain lenses, like the fisheye, will distort your subject’s face and make them look like caricatures!
+Certain lenses, like the fisheye, will distort your subject’s face.

-If you’re not going for the closeup effect but still get distorted portraits, take a few steps away from your model.
+If you’re not going for the closeup effect but still get distorted portraits, take a few steps away from your subject.
 Even a single step back can make a huge difference.

 1. Shooting in JPEG

-JPEG files are compressed in-camera, which means that lots of valuable image data gets removed.
-This makes the editing process much harder than it needs to be.
+JPEG files are compressed in-camera.
+Lots of valuable image data gets removed.
+This means the editing process becomes much harder than it needs to be.

 Though you should be aware of these cons, don’t let them intimidate you.
-RAW portraits will make your portrait photographers portfolio stand out in the best ways possible.
+RAW portraits will make your portfolio stand out in the best ways possible.

 Now that you’re familiar with these common portrait photography mistakes, go out and experiment!

-Use these tips to improve your social skills, get better at understanding the technical side of photography, and get out of your comfort zone.
+Use these tips to get out of your comfort zone.
 The more you practice, the easier it will be to take outstanding portraits.

-Just remember to not be afraid of portrait photography mistakes.
-When you do, note it and share it with other photographers.
-This way, you’ll be able to help other artists, one mistake at a time.
+Remember not to be afraid of portrait photography mistakes.
+When you make a mistake, note it and share it with other photographers.
+This way, you’ll be able to help other artists.